BaSys-PC1/controlcomponent/README.md

 ```

-4. Inside the operation mode, specify a set of required variables in terms of input and output parameters.
+4. Inside each operation mode, specify a set of required variables in terms of input and output parameters.
 By applying the @Parameter Java annotation, you can specify relevant meta-data for the OPC-UA information model: a name and - depending on the parameter direction - access rights.
 ```java
 	@Parameter(name = "fib_n", direction = ParameterDirection.IN)
 	private int n = 0;